amblelabs/ait-wiki/content/_index.md

   - _type: callout
     type: warning
     value: >-
-      The Adventures In Time Wiki is currently under a rework / renovation.
-Some information might be outdated and / or innacurate, we are currently working on it.
+      The Adventures In Time Wiki is currently undergoing a rework / renovation to bring it up to date with the most recent version.
+Some information might be outdated and / or inaccurate, we are currently working on it.

       Thank you for your patience.